12. Revise the plan and reduce the supports – compensation received under an insurance scheme or a Commonwealth, State or Territory scheme

 A participant’s plan must be revised and the reasonable and necessary supports stated in the plan reduced by the compensation reduction amount if the following criteria are met (rule 3.1(c) of the Compensation Rules):

 - the participant has sustained a personal injury which has caused, to any extent, their impairment, regardless of whether the person was a participant at the time of the injury; and

 - the person is receiving compensation under:

 - a Commonwealth, state or territory scheme, including a payment under a contract entered into under such a scheme.

 Examples of statutory schemes include the Transport Accident Commission (TAC) or State-based workers’ compensation schemes.

 If these criteria are met, the participant’s plan must be revised and the reasonable and necessary supports stated in the plan reduced by an amount equivalent to the compensation reduction amount (External website) (external).

 12.3 Calculating the compensation reduction amount

-The purpose of calculating the compensation reduction amount is to ensure a participant does not receive funding from the NDIS for reasonable and necessary supports that are being funded under an insurance scheme or a statutory compensation scheme.
+The purpose of calculating the compensation reduction amount is to ensure that a participant does not receive funding from the NDIS for reasonable and necessary supports that are being funded under an insurance scheme or a statutory compensation scheme.